radical-cybertools/radical.entk/issue_template.md

 When running a RP script or a tool that uses RP, multiple logs are created by the components of RP.
 A set of these logs are created in the current working directory on the client machine (where your script lies) and a set of logs are created on the remote machine (HPC) in a specific location.
 You can bring all the logs to the client by running the following cmd (on the client):

 ```
-radicalpilot-fetch-logfiles <session id>
+radical-pilot-fecth-logfiles <session id>
 ```

 In order to determine the session id, you can look for a folder that is created on the client in current working directory.
-It should have the format ```rp.session.*```.
+It should have the format ```re.session.*```.
 You can find the latest folder by doing ``ls -ltr`` (last is recent).

-All the logfiles are brought to this rp.session.* folder.
+All the logfiles are brought to this re.session.* folder.
 Please zip this folder and attach to github ticket.

 ### Access to sandbox